Jerc007/Hardware_Evaluation_Environment/README.md

 ## Estimated times for the hardware evaluation:

-The environment directly depends on three main parameters to stimate its performance during execution:
+The environment directly depends on three main parameters affecting the execution performance per evaluation:

 - **Computational power** of the used *server/workstation/laptop* for its deployment.